 Dr. Leasure K. Darbaker, a physician of Wilkinsburg, Pennsylvania, who was for many years a member of the Botanical Society of America and who died in 1952, bequeathed funds to the Society to provide an annual sum (to be known as the Darbaker Prize) for a "grant or grants in Microscopical Algae."
 The award or awards will be made annually by a committee of the Society; the first Committee on The Darbaker Prize in 1955 consisted of William Randolph Taylor, chairman, Harold C. Bold, John D. Dodd, Ruth Patrick, and Gilbert M. Smith.
 Nominations for the 1955 award were accompanied by a statement of the merits of the case and by reprints supporting the candidacy.
 The recipient receives a certificate and a $1,000 award.

-Nominations for the 2017 prize should include a list and .pdf copies of all of the nominee's work to be considered for the 2015-2016 period, and a statement in regards to the merits of the nominee's research.
+1) a list and .pdf copies of all of the nominee's work to be considered for the 2022-2023 period

 2012 - Dr. Walter Adey, National Museum of Natural History, Smithsonian Institution.
 Dr. Adey has been a pioneer of modern phycology.
 His development of modern coralline taxonomy and the structural analysis have provided the underpinnings for our present understanding of this group that is now being enhanced by molecular methods.
 He has further pioneered the system of using filamentous algae as scrubbers toward clean water production and biofuels generation.